karol-brejna-i/ldbc_snb_interactive/tygrysek/tigergraph-in-docker.md

-One of the easiest way to run a Tigergraph database is by using the [Tigergraph Docker image](https://docs.tigergraph.com/tigergraph-server/current/getting-started/docker).
+One of the easiest ways to run a TigerGraph database is by using the [TigerGraph Docker image](https://docs.tigergraph.com/tigergraph-server/current/getting-started/docker).

-You can use the following command to run the Tigergraph Docker image:
+You can use the following command to run the TigerGraph Docker image:
 ```bash
 docker run -d -p 14022:22 -p 9000:9000 -p 14240:14240 --name tigergraph --ulimit nofile=1000000:1000000 -v ~/scripts:/home/tigergraph/scripts -t docker.tigergraph.com/tigergraph:latest
 ```